Features: Vernooy Falls, Bangle Hill

 5.30 Cross a stream on a metal pipe culvert.
 In 500 feet, another dirt road goes off to the left.

 5.60 The Long Path goes right on a narrow track, leaving the woods road.
-The trail climbs, often fairly steeply, until it reaches another woods road.
+The trail climbs, often fairly steeply, until it reaches an abandoned woods road.
 Here it turns left on level ground.
 (For reverse direction, the turn off this woods road is a few hundred feet before the road curves to the left.)

 6.10 At a small crest in the woods road, the Long Path turns right on a footpath, leaving the road.
 A few hundred yards further on, it makes a sharp left on a well-defined path.
 The general trend is gently downhill as it crosses several small streams.